-Impunity is certainly a problem in Afghanistan, but now impunity has been made into law.
-After two years in legal limbo, the so-called amnesty bill (now titled the National Reconciliation, General Amnesty and National Stability Law) was published in the official gazette in December 2008 (Qaus 1387).
+(Updated: 30 September 2017à) – Impunity is certainly a problem in Afghanistan, but now impunity has been made into law.
+The so-called amnesty law (now titled the National Reconciliation, General Amnesty and National Stability Law) was published in the official gazette in December 2008 (Qaus 1387).

 Already at the Bonn Conference, efforts were made by some delegates to include an amnesty clause in the Agreement passed there.
 While this was avoided at that time, the post-Bonn politics have largely translated into a de facto amnesty for alleged perpetrators of human rights violations and war crimes.